geniusinaction/group-vision/group-vision.md

 - Where conflict arises, the PI will facilitate discussion to help resolve this.
 - To help inform Editors, reviewers, and readers of our papers, we will include author contribution statements as part of all papers.

-### Code availability
+### Reproducibility

-We code a lot in this group.
-All codes should be under version control.
+We code a lot in this group and all codes should be under version control.
 Repositories may be private prior to publication but must be public afterwards (or sooner, but this is a preferrence).
+Notebooks should be provided to facilitate reproducibility.

 ### Licensing

 Ideas are our currency and it is reasonable to expect compensation if somebody else monitizes those ideas.
-We generally use GNU GPL v3.
-If a potential user wants to use our code in their own proprietary work, then this is handled on
+We generally use CC-BY-NC.
+If a potential user wants to use our code in their own proprietary work, then this is handled on case-by-case basis.

+## Setting Goals

-## Productivity
+### Productivity
 A good rule of thumb is that grad students should write one paper first-author per year after their qualifying exam.
 For postdocs the average should be two first-author papers per year.